 The Five Pillars

-In order to start the semester on the best footing possible, all students will need to have a negative PCR nasal swab test 7-10 days prior to their arrival date on campus.
+In order to start the semester on the best footing possible, all students will need to have a negative PCR nasal swab test or negative antigen test 5-7 days prior to their arrival date on campus.
+Students can also present a positive case from the previous 90 days (not to include the previous 10 days) or a positive antibody test from the past 30 days.
 Students who test positive will need to communicate with Health Services in order to coordinate a new arrival date when safe to do so.

 Students will be on their honor for the time between testing and arrival on campus to adhere to a series of social distancing measures including wearing masks and hygiene and six-foot distancing -- not going to parties and large-group celebrations.
 The goal is to begin the semester with as clean a slate as possible.
 The morning of their departure to campus they are to complete the screening process outlined below and are not to come to campus if they are not able to successfully answer the questions.
 The college will make every effort to provide a smooth transition once the screening is clear.